 - A new window will open with all of the connections available for your system.

 - You can also find the network connections by navigating to Start > Control Panel > Network and Internet > Network and Sharing Center > Change Adapter Settings.

 - Now you can find out which connection are you using for internet access.

 - You can disable one after another to check which connection was creating the problem.

-If you actually know what does DNS server not responding mean then you can easily figure out the solutions that work best for you including DPC Watchdog Violation.
+If you actually know what does DNS server not responding means then you can easily figure out the solutions that work best for you including the Mi account unlock tool.
 If you are still facing a Device or resource (DNS Server) is not responding problem, then you can try other methods mentioned below.